dogecoin/dogecoin/doc/build-windows.md

 ```bash
 sudo apt-get install g++-mingw-w64-i686 mingw-w64-i686-dev
 ```
-Ensure that this toolchain can build for `posix` (else you may have compilation errors for Dogecoin's dependencies):
+Ensure that this toolchain can build for `posix` (else you may have compilation errors for ScrapCoin's dependencies):
 ```bash
 sudo update-alternatives --config i686-w64-mingw32-g++
 ```